gautamigolani/gautamigolani.github.io/_projects/1_project.markdown

 ---

+> This project was done uner the supervision of <a href="https://www.eng.nus.edu.sg/ece/staff/ge-shuzhi-sam/">Prof. Sam Shuzhi Ge</a> at the Control & Simulation Lab at NUS, Singapore from March 2019 - November 2019.

+---

 ## Abstract

 Will be updated soon.

 ---

-<d-footnote>This project was done under the supervision of <a href="https://www.eng.nus.edu.sg/ece/staff/ge-shuzhi-sam/">Prof. Sam Shuzhi Ge</a> at the Control and Simulation Lab at NUS, Singapore from March 2019 - November 2019.</d-footnote>